 You might be wondering: Is ceramic cookware good for your health?
 Why are ceramics the best pots and pans to buy?

-As mentioned earlier, there are three good reasons people choose ceramics for their non stick cookware:
+Once again, the three main reasons people choose ceramics for their non stick cookware:

-1) Health benefits (fat and oil-free cooking without the nasty chemicals) put them in the list of the healthiest cookware;
+- Health benefits (fat and oil-free cooking without the nasty chemicals) put them in the list of the healthiest cookware

 If that’s the case for you, then consider nonstick ceramic cookware over the earlier traditional non stick cooking pans that contain PTFE and PFOA, which potentially cause serious health and environmental concerns.

 The nonstick surface reduces the need for fat or oil in cooking = fewer calories and thus lowers cholesterol intake.
-This benefits weight control and a healthy lifestyle.
+This benefits weight control and contributes to a healthy lifestyle.

 Being easy to clean they save you time cleaning up in the kitchen, allowing you the freedom to enjoy other activities.
 I certainly value this aspect.